Rodin Museum sculpture garden reopens to public

 “It’s fantastic,” Matthew Cordell, an American resident of Paris, said Sunday.
 “It’s been a tough confinement … We chose to live in Paris because we love the museums so it’s really nice to be able to get out and see some art.”

-Others appreciated the setting, even if they were undecided about the artist himself.
+Others appreciated the setting, even if they were undecided by the artist himself.

 “Coming back to culture is extremely important, even if I’m not exactly a Rodin fan,” visitor Philippe Boirel said Sunday.